UML and the 4+1 View Model

 View Component Diagram Example

-- Deployment Diagram: Shows how software is deployed on hardware (servers, equipment).
+- Deployment Diagram: Shows how software is deployed on hardware (servers, equipment) and the dependencies between components.

 View Deployment Diagram Example